The Inspire Team

 Angelique is a Speech-Language Pathologist originally from Greenville, South Carolina.
 She earned her Bachelor of Arts in Public Health from the University of South Carolina in 2021 and her Master of Science in Speech-Language Pathology in 2023.

 Her clinical interests include pediatric feeding disorders, orofacial myofunctional disorders, early language development, and difficulties related to infant feeding and oral motor skills.
 She has pursued specialty continuing education in Beckman Oral Motor, Orofacial Myology: From Basics to Habituation (QOM), the AEIOU integrated feeding approach, and Feeding Development: Understanding the Spectrum of Eating in Children, with advanced focus on picky eating, pediatric nutrition, and pediatric feeding disorders.
 Angelique has extensive experience working with infant bottle feeding including medically complex infants as well as infants and children with G-tube.
+She is currently pursuing her Certified Lactation Counselor (CLC) credential to further expand her knowledge and ability to support infants and families with breastfeeding and infant feeding needs.

-In addition to her clinical work, Angelique serves as a student clinician supervisor, where she enjoys mentoring future speech-language pathologists and sharing her passion for the field.
+In addition to her clinical work, Angelique serves as a student clinician and Clinical Fellow supervisor, where she enjoys mentoring and sharing her passion for the field.
 She is dedicated to supporting both families and students as they grow and succeed.
 Angelique further exemplifies this passion in her role as Clinical Mentor, providing both informal support and formal training for our therapists, ensuring our team of SLPs is equipped and confident!
-Outside of her professional life, she enjoys walking in local parks with her fiancé, Will, and spending time with her four bunnies.

-Lindsay Dinallo
+Lindsay Rush

-Lindsay has completed specialty continuing education including Beckman Oral Motor and Feeding Development: Understanding the Spectrum of Eating in Children focusing on picky eating, pediatric nutrition, and pediatric feeding disorders.
-In her free time, she enjoys crafting, reading, watching movies, and spending time with her dog Benny, family, and friends!
+Lindsay has completed specialized continuing education, including Beckman Oral Motor training, Tethered Oral Tissues specialty training, and Feeding Development: Understanding the Spectrum of Eating in Children, with focused training in picky eating, pediatric nutrition, and pediatric feeding disorders.
+She is currently pursuing her Certified Lactation Counselor (CLC) credential to further expand her knowledge and ability to support infants and families with breastfeeding and infant feeding needs.

 Haleigh Schaller